mrarora24/sagar.github.io/README.md

 # sagar.github.io
-App which is created using react which is used to filter the robots.
 ROBOAPP
+Which takes a array of 10 robots and used to filter or search the robot.